ktorio/ktor-documentation/topics/auto/clients/http-client/features/timeout.md

 }
 ```

-Be aware that to assign per-request timeout it's still required to have timeout feature installed.
+>Be aware that to assign per-request timeout it's still required to have timeout feature installed.
 In case per-request configuration is specified without installed feature an `IllegalArgumentException` will be thrown with message _"Consider install HttpTimeout feature because request requires it to be installed"_.
-{ .note}
+>
+{type="note"}

 In case of timeout an exception will be thrown.
 The type of exception depends on type of occured timeout: `HttpRequestTimeoutException` in case of request timeout, `HttpConnectTimeoutException` in case of connect timeout and `HttpSocketTimeoutException` in case of socket timeout.